isomerpages/cris-scri/news-and-events/news/_posts/2024-05-13-post-Bringing the latest health technologies into local healthcare settings to benefit more women.md

 of the devices but also effectively managing the safety and maintenance processes.
 Despite the challenges, Agnes persevered, motivated by the dedication of her team.</p>
-<p>Agnes attributes her relentless passion and perseverance for her work
+<p>Agnes attributes her relentless passion and perseverance to her team of
-to her team of CRCs, clinicians, and senior research fellows, some of whom she has been colleagues with since she started working in the department.</p>
+CRCs, clinicians, and senior research fellows, some of whom she has been colleagues with since she started working in the department.</p>
 <blockquote>
 <p>“They are like my second family,” Agnes said with conviction.
 Together,
 this team continues to strive at improving the maternity care experience